MathieuDuponchelle/blog/markdown_files/2018-02-01-Python-Elements.markdown

 ---
-title: How to write GStreamer (1.0) elements in python
+title: How to write GStreamer (1.0) elements in python (Part I)
-short-description: "Part 1: A test audio src"
+short-description: "A test audio src"
 github-issue-id: 2
 ...

-# How to write GStreamer (1.0) elements in python
+# An audio test source

 While it turns out writing meaningful elements using GStreamer through [pygobject] was badly broken since [2014][boxed-bug], and it had never